|

-The tall and short persons may further be divided into intelligent and non- intelligent persons.
-Intelligence may be denoted by and may be used for non intelligence.
+Tall and short people may further be divided into intelligent and unintelligent people.
+High intelligence may be denoted by $$B$$ and $$\beta$$ may be used for low intelligence.
 The following table shows different attributes and their combinations.
-When two attributes are involved, the division of the sample as below is called two- way classification.
+When two attributes are involved, the division of the sample as below is called two-way classification.

 Two-Way Classification